REMINDER: Following the chronology of steps allows you to easily access the information you need to apply for a visa.

-You must apply for your visa at the French consulate as France constitutes the main destination of your journey in terms of length even though you are entering the Schengen area via another Member State.
+You must apply for your visa at the French consulate as France constitutes the main destination of your journey in terms of duration even though you are entering the Schengen area via another Member State.

-To apply for a short-stay visa, the application must be submitted at least two weeks prior to your planned visit; however, it can not be submitted more than three months prior to your planned visit.
+To apply for a short-stay visa, the application must be submitted at least two weeks prior to your planned visit; however, it can not be submitted more than 6 months prior to your planned visit.
 It is the responsibility of the applicant to take the necessary precautions in terms of respecting deadlines when an appointment system is in place.

 Certain types of visa require special checks (e.g. civil status, etc.) or consulting different French authorities, which may extend the processing time.

-Those applying for a visa must cover the administrative costs (i.e. costs linked to processing your application) i.e. €60 for short-stay visas and €99 for long-stay visas.
+Those applying for a visa must cover the administrative costs (i.e. costs linked to processing your application) i.e. €80 for short-stay visas and €99 for long-stay visas.
 In certain cases, certain categories of applicants may be wholly or partially exonerated from paying these fees (children under six years of age, children aged between six and twelve years of age, spouses of French nationals, students whose applications have been inspected by a study centre in France, etc.).
 Visa fees are not reimbursed even if your application is refused or you withdraw your application.

 You must use the passport you intend to travel with.
 When you fill in the application form, you must indicate your original nationality as well as your current nationality (i.e. that shown on your passport).

 The purpose you indicated for your trip determines which supporting documents you will have to provide to support your visa application.
 You must choose the purpose of your stay for which specific documents are requested (e.g. letter of invitation, employer attestation, etc.), so the “working” reason should take precedence.

-Individuals who have obtained a Schengen visa and have submitted biometric data (fingerprints and photograph) are not required to submit this biometric data again if they possess a photocopy of their previous Schengen visa, which must show the statement “VIS” and if the biometric data was submitted less than 59 months ago.
-However, you must submit a passport photograph in your application.
+Individuals who have obtained a Schengen visa and have submitted biometric data (fingerprints and photograph) are not required to submit this biometric data again if they possess a photocopy of their previous Schengen visa, if the biometric data was submitted less than 59 months ago.

 If your application is for a school group, we recommend you contact the consulate, which will arrange an appointment for you; you will be told where to submit the applications (e.g. an external service provider or the consulate).